department-of-veterans-affairs/component-library/README.md

 ## Contributing

 ### Branch naming
-This repo uses [`Chromatic`](https://www.chromatic.com/) to streamline reviews by publishing your changes and allowing reviewers to see them online.
-Do not use `/` in your branch name as Chromatic doesn't support it and will result in broken links.
+This repo uses [`Chromatic`](https://www.chromatic.com/) to streamline reviews by publishing your changes online.
+A link containing your changes is automatically added to pull requests to aid others when reviewing your code.
+In order for this link to work, please follow these rules when naming your branch:
+- Your branch must contain only lowercase letters, numbers and dashes
+- Your branch must not exceed 37 characters

 ## Publishing